rustyeddy/rustyeddy.com/content/notes/private-wifi-network-webapp.md

 Sierra's, there is no _Internet_ or Wifi Infrastructure.
 And good luck trying to get a cell phone signal (hey T-Mobile!) up there.

-However, a little wifi connectivity can still be had!
+However, a little WiFi connectivity can still be had!
 Thank You _Solar Power!_.

 ## Conclusion